Exit the Gungeon Game Cover

 • “Based on your performance, the gun you get can be really good or something that can make things more challenging.”

-• “Guns are randomly swapped to the player every so often with weighted rolls based on a performance meter (increased by dodging and attacking enemies).”
+• “Guns are randomly swapped to the player every so often with weighted rolls based off a performance meter (increased by dodging and attacking enemies).”

-• “Fun fact: XTG first came out on Apple Arcade, in iOS, meaning that the game was ported straight from mobile, and at first that port was not optimized at all.”
+• “Fun fact: xtg first came out in Apple Arcade, on iOS, meaning that the game was ported straight from mobile, and at first that port was not optimized at all.”

 • “It makes more room for fun and hectic gameplay, rather than smart and optimized.”